Automation

 Understanding Validators and Actions

-Also you can create your own plugins:
+You can also create your own plugins:

 More information about how to Register a new plugin.